chunyisun/rearrange/README.md

 =========

 This modeul is used for rearranging names.
-Turns "LastName,FirstName" into "Firstname LastName"
+Turns "LastName,FirstName" into "Firstname LastName".

 ## Examples